 Book Title: Lean Six Sigma For Leaders: A practical guide for leaders to transform the way they run their organization

-OUR TAKE: If you’re looking for a straightforward introduction to the Lean Six Sigma framework, this is the book for you.
+OUR TAKE: If you’re looking for a straightforward introduction to the Lean Six Sigma framework, this book is for you.

 Book Title: The Lean Six Sigma Pocket Toolbook: A Quick Reference Guide to 100 Tools for Improving Quality and Speed